For those of you who watched my Instagram video a li’l back, this post is about my 2017.

 Just think about that for a second.
 Now think about your own life.

-What if you always made decisions based on a non-negotiable, kickass gut feeling?
+What if you made decisions based only on non-negotiable, gut feelings?

 You know…that stimulation that gets you so excited that you can barely sit still.
 Or the kind that makes your body tense up and curl your toes in anticipation?